microsoft/ps-rule/README.md

 - name: Run PSRule analysis
   uses: Microsoft/ps-rule@master
   with:
-    inputType: repository, inputPath              # Required.
+    inputType: repository, inputPath              # Optional.
 Determines the type of input to use for PSRule.
-    inputPath: string                             # Required.
+    inputPath: string                             # Optional.
 The path PSRule will look for files to validate.
     modules: string                               # Optional.
 A comma separated list of modules to use for analysis.
     source: string                                # Optional.
-An path containing rules to use for analysis.
+A path containing rules to use for analysis.
     outputFormat: None, Yaml, Json, NUnit3, Csv   # Optional.
 The format to use when writing results to disk.
     outputPath: string                            # Optional.
 The file path to write results to.
     path: string                                  # Optional.
 The working directory PSRule is run from.